Monterroso/CozyCabin/docs/rules/ui-rules.md

 # UI Rules

-These guidelines outline how we build and structure user interfaces in AIDesk, drawing from our user flow, technology stack, and best practices.
+These guidelines outline how we build and structure user interfaces in CozyCabin, drawing from our user flow, technology stack, and best practices.

 ## 1. Overview
-AIDesk prioritizes a responsive, accessible, and cohesive user experience.
+CozyCabin prioritizes a responsive, accessible, and cohesive user experience.
 Our UIs must be easy to navigate, visually consistent, and performant.
 This document establishes the foundation for effective component design and interaction patterns.

 ---